Astrophysics at the Institute of Nuclear Science (UNAM)

 Researchers

-Astrophysical research is conducted by people from different departments at the ICN, engaging in transdisciplinary research across various fields of physics and chemistry.
-The departments involved are High Energy Physics, Plasma Physics and Interaction of Radiation with Matter, and Gravitation and Field Theory.
+Astrophysical research is conducted by people from different departments at the ICN, engaging in transdisciplinary research across various fields of physics.
+The departments involved are Plasma Physics and Interaction of Radiation with Matter, Gravitation and Field Theory, and High Energy Physics.
 We are:

 Miguel Alcubierre Black holes, gravitational waves, dark matter, numerical relativity